 Before founding BuzzBallz, Merrilee Kick was a high school piano teacher.
 While grading papers, she had a craving for a nicely-made cocktail.
 She knew that she didn’t want a malt beverage, which was what most of the other RTD options were at the time, and just like that (plus a few extra steps) BuzzBallz was born.

 Since then, Buzzballz has quietly become one of the biggest players in the RTD cocktail game.
 With over 15 varieties, including takes on the pina colada, margarita, vodka-cran and more, there’s a Buzzball to fit anyone’s taste.
-The company is also known for their unique spherical packaging, which is entirely recyclable but also engineered to break down quickly in landfills.
+The company is also known for its unique spherical packaging, which is entirely recyclable but also engineered to break down quickly in landfills.

 When Bronya Shillo founded Fisher Island Lemonade (FIL) in 2014, the RTD segment was barely even a thing.
-Consumers were wholly unfamiliar with the idea of a RTD cocktail, but that didn’t stop Shillo.
+Consumers were wholly unfamiliar with the idea of an RTD cocktail, but that didn’t stop Shillo.

 Over the past 8 years, the company has been breathing new life into the hard lemonade category.
 FIL uses all-natural juices and premium spirits to create refreshing, easy-drinking RTD options.
 Perhaps reminiscent of an elevated Long Island Iced Tea, FIL products are made for days on the beach.
 Combine this quality-first sensibility with chic, New England-inspired packaging, and you’ve got the perfect product.

 A longtime homebrewer, Cayla Marvil found herself increasingly inspired by the early stages for the craft brewing movement.
 With a strong work it and a self-described ‘screw it’ attitude, Cayla and her husband founded Lamplighter Brewing Co.
-In 2020, the couple were named to Forbes’ 30-Under-30 in the Food and Bev category.
+In 2020, the couple was named to Forbes’ 30-Under-30 in the Food and Bev category.

-Today, Lamplighter Brewing Co produces aroma-packed and flavor-driven beers.
+Today, Lamplighter Brewing Co. produces aroma-packed and flavor-driven beers.
 The brewery focuses on New England IPAs, barrel-aged sours and special seasonals.
 By creating small batches of each brew, Lamplighter is able to explore the wacky and weird side of craft beer.

 One of the most premium entrants on our list, OAX produces Mezcals with undeniably gorgeous packaging.
 Tepeztate is one of the rarest agaves in the world, so the bottles are particularly fitting for this special beverage.
 Founded by Laura Giraudo, OAX is a must-buy for tequila lovers—or admirers of good design.